Giving legal protection to trees

 Anything that would normally be considered a tree may be covered by a Tree Preservation Order, bushes and shrubs cannot be protected though.
 There are no minimum size requirements and, in certain circumstances, fruit trees can also be protected provided they offer reasonable public amenity.

-We keep a record of all Tree Preservation Orders in the borough and you can find out if a tree is protected by contacting the tree preservation team.
+We keep a record of all Tree Preservation Orders in the borough.

 We will consider requests for Tree Preservation Orders against three main criteria: